manzing/NotEnoughAV1Encodes/README.md

 ## NOTICE: This fork is just an attempt to add SVT-HEVC to NEAV1E.
 Currently, it works only through FFmpeg and need a FFmpeg version compiled with SVT-HEVC (replace the original in NEAV1E apps folder)

-#### Known issue: if you update FFmpeg using app updater, it will break SVT-HEVC support as the original version does not have builtin libsvt_hevc.
+#### Known issue:
+- if you update FFmpeg using app updater, it will break SVT-HEVC support as the original version does not have builtin libsvt_hevc.
+- VBR mode is functionnal using "Constrained bitrate" quality but produced extremely poor quality videos, it does not respect provided average bitrate.
+Do not use.
 ---